pguyot/wm8960/README.md

     dtparam=i2s=on
     dtoverlay=tagtagtag-sound

+Makefile will also reset card's ALSA Mixer settings to defaut values.

 You might want to review changes before rebooting.

 Reboot.

-Driver currently lacks default ALSA settings and sound will not play unless some switches are enabled:
-- "Left Output Mixer PCM"
-- "Right Output Mixer PCM"

-Volume should be pushed up as well (Headphone for Tagtag or Speaker for Tag).
+Volumes are reset to low values (as per ALSA policy) and should probably be pushed up.